Tomb of Aegisthus: Importance to the 'Helladic Heresy'

 By May 1923, Wace and Lamb had constructed the outline of a three-phase chronological model for the tholoi at Mycenae, in which they argued for a progressive increase in the scale and monumentality of the tombs.
 The features of the Tomb of Aegisthus (see table below), while mostly belonging to the 'first group' dated to early LH IIA (c.
-1510–1480 BCE), included attributes common to early tombs in the 'second group', dated later in LH IIA (c.
-1480–1450 BCE).
+1510–1480 BC), included attributes common to early tombs in the 'second group', dated later in LH IIA (c.
+1480–1450 BC).
 The large quantity of diagnostic pottery found in the Aegisthus tomb, including broken LH II vessels found partly in the dromos and partly in the thalamos, allowed Wace to confidently date the tomb to early LH IIA, and so to argue that it represented the transition between the 'first group' and the 'second group' — in particular, that the supposed second phase of construction had been intended to bring the tomb into line with the innovations employed by the 'second group'.
 (Note: Wace conjectured that the two phases represented two generations: that the original tomb had been built for the burial of a king, and that his son and successor had elected to elaborate his father's tomb rather than building his own.)